Histamine Intolerance & DAO Enzyme: Symptoms Explained

 Quick Answer

-Core Concept: Histamine and DAO Enzyme Function
+Histamine and DAO Enzyme Function

 Symptoms of Histamine Intolerance

-- Digestive: bloating, diarrhoea, nausea, reflux
+Digestive Bloating, diarrhoea, nausea, gastro-oesophageal reflux

-- Respiratory: nasal congestion, sinus pressure, shortness of breath
+Respiratory Nasal congestion, sinus pressure, shortness of breath

-- Neurological: headaches, migraines, dizziness, brain fog
+Neurological Headaches, migraines, dizziness, brain fog

-- Hormonal: worsened PMS symptoms, cycle-related migraines, mood changes
+Hormonal Worsened PMS symptoms, cycle-related migraines, mood changes

 What Causes Low DAO Enzyme Activity?

-1. Genetic Polymorphisms
+1. Genetic Polymorphisms in the AOC1 Gene

 2. Gut Health and Intestinal Integrity

-3. Nutrient Deficiencies
+3. Nutrient Cofactor Deficiencies

 4. High-Histamine Foods and Alcohol